fabferri/about-k8s/aks-hands-on/aks-4th-hands-on-mysql-part2/Readme.md

 As reported in the dockerhub documentation: <br>
 When you start the mysql image, you can adjust the configuration of the MySQL instance by passing one or more environment variables.
 **MYSQL_ROOT_PASSWORD** : it is a mandatory environment variable  and specifies the password that will be set for the MySQL root superuser account. <br>
-In the Secret manifest file, the field password specifies the password of the MySQL root superuser account.
+In the Secret manifest file **03-mysql-secret.yaml**, the field **password** specifies the password of the MySQL root superuser account.

 ### <a name="check the POD status"></a>4: Check the deployment status
 Run the commands for checking the deployment: